bmv234/YouTube-Video-Summarizer/README.md

 # YouTube Video Summarizer

-A Python application that downloads YouTube videos, transcribes them using Faster Whisper (with GPU acceleration), and generates summaries using either OpenAI's GPT-4 or Ollama.
+A Python application that downloads YouTube videos, transcribes them using Faster Whisper (with GPU acceleration), and generates summaries using either OpenAI's models or Ollama.

 ## Features

 - Downloads YouTube videos using yt-dlp
 - Attempts to use existing YouTube transcriptions when available
 - Transcribes videos using Faster Whisper with GPU acceleration (falls back to CPU if needed)
-- Generates summaries using either OpenAI's GPT-4 or Ollama
+- Generates summaries using either OpenAI models (GPT-4o by default) or Ollama
 - Organizes transcriptions and summaries with timestamps
 - Cleans up downloaded files automatically